 A quick look at Twitter reveals what customers think about customer service at Expedia.

 My team is in charge of the company’s customer support.
-We always raved that user research is easy for us, we have access to every single one of our users (=the agents), and can contact them whenever we want.
+We always raved that user research is easy for us, we have access to every single one of our users (=the agents), and can personalize our design up to the very last pixel.
 We don’t need to give them any compensation for their time, so it’s also very cheap.
 That’s how we’ve been operating for years.
 Until this project.

-Coming back from the conference, convinced we must set time for research with end customers in addition to the research we already did with agents, I was about to face a huge challenge: getting upper management to spend time and money on research our group has never done before: with end customers.
-We’d need to hire a recruiting agency, design a research plan, invest in some new software, and use a lab.
+Coming back from the conference, I now faced a huge challenge: getting upper management to spend time and money on research our group has never done before: with end customers.
+We’d need to hire a recruiting agency, design a research plan, invest in new research software, and use a lab.

 Enlarging the budget was not something any executive wanted to hear about, especially as they thought things were working well as they were.
-So I built a prototype and created presentations, trying to role play and demonstrate how proper user research could lead to not only a better experience, but also save time and money.
-I invited stakeholders to silent meeting sessions to gather and share feedback, and eventually convinced the head of our division to allocate resources and give it a try.
+So I started inviting them to presentations, where I took Kim Goodwin’s framework and told stories using scenarios an Expedia customer would encounter.
+I also built prototypes that simulated my stakeholders as the callers and invited them to silent meeting sessions to gather feedback.
+Eventually, I managed to convince the head of our division to allocate resources and give it a try.

 I recruited the whole UX team for this study and gave each person a role.
 I wanted them to also realize the importance of true end to end research and get them to be ambassadors of this plan for future projects.
 This experience and the findings that followed gave me credibility within my group (and broader) as the go-to person for any data related to agent - customer relationships.

-We invited customers who called support at least once in the last year to our lab, and tested scenarios in which the agent knew who was calling and why, and scenarios in which the agent knew nothing.
+For the first time ever in the Global Customer Operations team at Expedia, we tested our designs not only with agents, but also with the people who call our agents.
+We used an external recruiting agency to recruit people who have contacted customer support at least once in the last 6 months.
 We never told any of the participants to call support.
 We chose scenarios in which eventually they’d have to call, but we let them figure that out on their own.

 We discovered customers felt weird when the agent went right into the conversation knowing everything about them.
 But on the other hand, they loved the fact that the call was so quick.
-So what overrules - having a quick call or a weird call?
+Would we have to make a tradeoff between having a quick call or a weird call?

-Some people felt insecure about the agent knowing all their information right away.
-They assumed it was based on the number they were calling from and feared anyone can just pick up their phone and change their account details.
+► Some people felt insecure about the agent knowing all their information right away.
+They assumed it was based on the number they were calling from and feared anyone can just pick up their phone and change their itinerary.

-Although people felt weird, it was clear the call was fast and painless when the agent knew ahead of time what it was about, and people loved that.
-Not having to read out loud a long itinerary number could be really handy, especially if the customer is in his car, or at the airport.
+► Although people felt weird, it was clear the call was fast and painless when the agent knew ahead of time what it was about, and people loved that.

 Translating these findings into a design principle, we knew we want our design to allow a sense of control for both the agent and the customer, and, we want the call to be as short as possibly needed.

-There should be an easy way to make a connection between search results.
-There should be an easy way for an agent to value one result over the other based on a customer’s preferences: ‘compared to the hotel you were thinking about, here is a cheaper / closer / fancier one with all other similar amenities’.
+The new design offers an easy way for an agent to value one result over another based on a customer’s preferences, and easily compose a sentence: ‘compared to the hotel you were thinking about, here is a cheaper / closer / fancier one with similar amenities’.